dndungu/wepesi-repository/README.md

 wepesi-repository
 =============

-A restful api for the wepesi content repository.
+A rest api framework for the wepesi content repository.